cloudflare/cf-terraforming/README.md

 ## Importing with Terraform state

-As of the latest release, `cf-terraforming` will output the `terraform import` command for you when you pass the `--tfstate` flag in order to completely import existing resources.
+As of the latest release, `cf-terraforming` will output the `terraform import` compatible commands for you when you invoke the `import` command.
+This command assumes you have already ran `cf-terraforming generate ...` to output your resources.

 In the future we aim to automate this however for now, it is a manual step to allow flexibility in directory structure.

 ```
-$ cf-terraforming --email $CLOUDFLARE_EMAIL --key $CLOUDFLARE_API_KEY -z example.com --tfstate
+$ cf-terraforming import --resource-type "cloudflare_record" --email $CLOUDFLARE_EMAIL --key $CLOUDFLARE_API_KEY -z "example.com"

 ```

-## Supported resources

-For the most up to date listing of supported resources, please see the `generate.go` file.